csblogs/DEPRECATED-csblogs-web-app/README.md

 CS Blogs is a Node.js web application so you will have to have the node.js runtime installed.
 You can install node.js for OS X, Linux or Windows by following the instructions here: http://nodejs.org/download/

 Once you have node installed clone this repository.
 Open a terminal and change directory (cd) to the location to which you cloned this repository.

+Type 'npm install' to download and install all of the dependencies required.

 Type 'node server' and press enter.
 Something along the lines of the following will be displayed: "Website live at http://localhost:3000".
 Copy the localhost url and paste it into your favourite browser and you should see a completely local version of CSBlogs.com -- magic.

 From there, start changing code as you see fit.
 If you need any help then feel free to contact d.t.brown@outlook.com :-)